What is Bystander Intervention?

 The Center for Student Wellness’ training is built on national examples of bystander intervention.
-It is designed to mobilize students, raise awareness, and provide skills to recognize, intervene, prevent and/or stop inappropriate comments, actions and behaviors – with an emphasis on stopping interpersonal violence, rape, and sexual assault.
+It is designed to mobilize students, raise awareness, and provide skills to recognize, intervene, prevent and/or stop inappropriate comments, actions and behaviors.

-To register for our Bystander Intervention Certificate call the office at 801-581-7776 or email email@example.com.
+To register for our Bystander Intervention Certificate call our office at 801-581-7776 or email email@example.com.